gandalfsaxe/laursens-xelatex-thesis-template/README.rst

 Printing
 --------
 If the pdf should be printed, trim marks can be enabled and the stock format changed to A4 ready for cut.
+This is done in the top of the preamble.